python/cpython/Doc/c-api/import.rst

    be the case.
 (Unfortunately, this has an additional side effect when *name* in fact specifies a subpackage instead of a submodule: the submodules specified in the package's ``__all__`` variable are  loaded.)
 Return a new reference to the imported module, or *NULL* with an exception set on failure.
-Before Python 2.4, the module may still be created in the failure case --- examine ``sys.modules`` to find out.
-Starting with Python 2.4, a failing import of a module no longer leaves the module in ``sys.modules``.
+A failing import of a module doesn't leave the module in :data:`sys.modules`.

 .. cfunction:: PyObject* PyImport_ImportModuleNoBlock(const char *name)